-In the run up to the 1991 Championship Modena and his Tyrrell team were being tipped as title contenders.
-This was mainly to do with Ken Tyrrell being prepared to suffer Satoru Nakajima in exchange for Honda engines, but Modena was one of the first drivers to shoulder the ‘next Ayrton Senna‘ reputation.
+In the run up to the 1991 championship Stefano Modena and his Tyrrell team were being tipped as title contenders.
+Ken Tyrrell had landed a supply of Honda engines and Modena was one of the first drivers to shoulder the ‘next Ayrton Senna‘ reputation.

-For various reasons the results never came, and when it looked like they would (such as at Monaco) the car failed.
+For various reasons the results never came, and when it looked like they would (such as at Monaco) the car let him down.
 For 1992 he moved to Jordan who were mired in second year blues with dire Yamaha engines.
 It was his last year in Formula One.

 His seemingly unbelievable levels of superstition ranged from the mundane (wearing odd boots and a glove inside out, insisting on strapping himself into the cockpit) to the frankly bizarre (asking to swap sides of the garage with his team mate).
 But his inability to get through a race distance, at times retiring due to tiredness, did not endear himself so well to potential team bosses.